MATBckh22/MATB-STUDIOS/README.md

     - other resources that are not included in your course
     - useful tools/libraries/topics

+**Note that you must branch your content page to the `main` branch.
+For lecture notes you may branch it from the content page or from `main` as well.**

 Get a general idea of the framework for your content page by looking at [this example](https://github.com/MATBckh22/MATB-STUDIOS/blob/d868c24226ffea27bbe3cc0f7250d70be3d729a5/README.md)

 ## Main Content

+Once you have laid down the framework of your content page, you can finally start writing the most important part - lecture notes!

+Lecture/self study notes are the most exciting part of the course as it is the first thing people see and refer to when learning by themselves.
+MATB doesn't have much limitations and regulations on formatting notes, it is encouraged to write it in your own style.
+However, do consider the following:

+- format notes using a chapter title, topic titles and subtopic titles.
+    - doing so gives readers a quick glance on what kind of content the specific lecture has, which topics does it cover and what are the details of every topic.
+It's also easier for both the author and reader to look back and review content.
+- Keep shortforms and jargons at a minimum, unless it is mentioned before or it's a technical term.
+    - exp: HTML (HyperText Markup Language)
+- include visual aids when necessary
+- be clear of what you're writing, consider arranging the order of your content, prioritizing important fundamentals and connect them with more advanced topics later.
+-

+## Interested in joining the hub?

+Contact me through my [Instagram](https://www.instagram.com/kar_hingg/) or through my [Discord](https://discord.gg/7ZcsByA4)

+See you soon!

+Revised 21/8/2022